joel-tewhare/emails-i-never-send/README.md

 A writing-practice app that lets users choose from different email scenarios and improve their communication style by reviewing their responses.

 ## Overview
 This project started as a proposal for our final group projects at Dev Academy.
 Although it wasn’t selected, I decided to continue developing the idea as a personal project.
-As a creative approach to writing practice, I’ve also been curious about interesting uses of AI and wanted to explore integrating the OpenAI API to provide feedback on written responses.
+As a creative approach to writing practice, I’ve also been curious about interesting uses of AI and wanted to explore integrating the Google Gemini API to provide feedback on written responses.

 ## Current Progress
 - Built Playground.tsx to explore UI components and Tailwind styling